-The work regulation of the University of Tokyo describes holidays and other benefit you are entitled to receive as a UT employee.
+The work regulation of the University of Tokyo describes holidays and other benefits you are entitled to receive as a UT employee.
 But at the same time, it imposes certain responsibilities on you that you are supposed to follow.
-Details are described in http://www.adm.u-tokyo.ac.jp/gakunai/per/perl/news/renewal.pdf (English translation is being worked on).
+Details are described in http://www.u-tokyo.ac.jp/en/about/rules_main.html.
 Here the most essential items are listed

-- You must concentrate in your work during working hours.
+- You must concentrate on your work during working hours.

 - You must refrain from any acts that are against the interest of the university.